 Many Payment solutions stop working after they detect the phone has root privileges.
 However, you can hide root functionality to some apps tricking them to believe as the phone is normal.
 How?
 Continue reading right ahead.

-We will be using Gpay Fix module that automatically configures your phone to run Google Pay with root.
+In order to perform the following tutorial, you should be familiar to installing and using modules in Magisk Manager.
+We will be using Gpay Fix module (Magisk) that automatically configures your phone to run Google Pay with root.

 Before we begin, make sure your device meets the following requirements: